 Both TCP and UDP are transportation protocols meant to pass data.
 The difference between TCP and UDP is that the former almost guarantees that all sent data will reach its destination in the correct order, as well as make other optimizations and error checks.

-In UDPs case, it is a connectionless protocol.
+In UDP's case, it’s a connectionless protocol.
 The data that reaches its destination can arrive without order or not arrive at all.
 Usually, this sort of connection is used in real-time communication where the data delivery speed is preferable over receiving the correct data.

 So, where does a SOCKS proxy stand in all of this?
-Here is an infographic summarizing what we will go through in our article:
+The infographic below summarizes what we’ll go through in this article.

 SOCKS is an internet protocol that allows one device to send data to another via a third device.
 In other words, this third device would be called a SOCKS server or a SOCKS proxy.

 So what does the SOCKS proxy server do?
 It creates a connection to any other server that stands behind a firewall and exchanges network packets between the client and the actual server.

-SOCKS proxies are usually needed where a TCP connection is prohibited and data can be reached only through UDP.
+SOCKS proxies are usually needed where a TCP connection is prohibited, and data can be reached only through UDP.
 Sadly, in some cases, such a connection is used for illegal reasons, such as torrent streaming.
-However, using SOCKS5 proxies is not illegal as they are just a tool which allows for a specific way to connect to the internet.
+However, using SOCKS5 proxies isn’t illegal as they’re just a tool that enables a specific way to connect to the internet.

 SOCKS5 is the latest version of the SOCKS protocol.
 The difference between SOCKS5 and older versions of it is its improved security and the ability to support UDP traffic.

 There are many possible ways to use SOCKS proxies.
-Tech enthusiasts often find new and innovative ways to use these proxies but most of these cases are very niche, and rarely used by businesses.
-If you wish to learn more about SOCKS5 proxies and how they compare to HTTP based ones, see the video bellow.
+Tech enthusiasts often find new and innovative ways to use these proxies, but most of these cases are very niche and rarely used by businesses.
+If you wish to learn more about SOCKS5 proxies and how they compare to HTTP-based ones, see the video below.